gianfrancopapa/flutter-firebase-starter/README.md

 - bloc: where we handle the current state of the app.
 The UI layer communicates with components of the bloc layer by dispatching events and listening to changes in the state.
 - constants: here we have files related to strings, font weights and assets.
 - mixins: helper classes that we use to abstract some common behavior and reuse it across different places like inside the bloc layer.
-- models: here you can find have abstractions that defines entities of the real world.
+- models: here you can find your domain which represents abstractions of the real world.
 - repository: the repository layer provides a more object-oriented view of the persistence layer.
 - screens: all the screens of the app goes here, it is the UI layer.
 - services: here you can find abstractions of all the third-party services that we use across the app, like persistance, notifications, etc.